Host a Master’s Student

 Students apply their public health skills in data analysis, program planning, evaluation, policy research, health communications, and more to help organizations advance their work.

-What kinds of organizations can be a Fieldwork host site?
+What kinds of organizations can be a fieldwork host site?

 Organizations that research, provide, plan for, coordinate, organize, pay for, or regulate public health services are usually approved as Fieldwork sites.

-This can include government agencies, hospitals / clinics, community organizations, policy think tanks, consulting firms, research institutions, advocacy organizations, global health organizations, or for-profit institutions.
+This can include government agencies, hospitals/clinics, community organizations, policy think tanks, consulting firms, research institutions, advocacy organizations, global health organizations, or for-profit institutions.

 What types of projects are appropriate for students?